G00398258/progforda_assignment/README.md

 **Student Number:** G00398258

-README file for my practical assignment for the Programming for Data Analysis module, due 22nd November 2021
+README file for my practical assignment for the Programming for Data Analysis module, due 22nd November 2021.

+## **Repository Contents**
+- 1 x README.md file
+- 1 x .gitignore file
+- 1 x Jupyter Notebook (entitled progda_assignment.ipynb)

 ## **Software Information**
-The code for this project was written in Python version 3.8.8 and ran in a Jupyter Notebook
+The code for this assignment was written in Python (version 3.8.8) and ran in a Jupyter Notebook.

 **Jupyter Version:**